Top Long-Term Care Insurance Picks for 2024

 • Shared spousal/partner benefits available

-• Cash benefit included in base policy
+• Cash benefits included in the base policy

 • Alternate care benefit